sda-community-plugins/MicroFocus-UFT/README.md

 # Micro Focus Unified Functional Testing (UFT) Plugin

-The _Micro Focus Unified Functional Testing_ (UFT) Plugin plugin is a quality automation based plugin.
+The _Micro Focus Unified Functional Testing_ (UFT) plugin is a quality automation based plugin.
 It is run during development and deployment to automate the execution of functional tests.

 This plugin is a work in progress but it is intended to provide the following steps: